aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Sensor Architecture:**

-The perception system combines multiple sensor modalities, each contri ing unique capabilities to the overall environmental understanding.
+The perception system combines multiple sensor modalities, each contributing unique capabilities to the overall environmental understanding.

 The forward-facing camera system mounts behind the windshield at the mirror location, incorporating a high-resolution color camera capturing 120-degree horizontal field of view at 60 frames per second.
 This camera enables lane marking detection, traffic sign recognition, traffic light detection, and forward collision warning through image processing algorithms running on dedicated computing hardware.